-For more than 25 years, our Texas auto accident attorneys have represented victims of car crashes and negligent drivers and helped them receive the compensation they deserve.
-At Thomas J. Henry, our knowledgeable and experienced attorneys are backed by the legal and financial resources necessary to develop your case and put you in the best position possible.
+For more than 25 years, our Texas auto accident attorneys have represented victims of car crashes and helped them receive the compensation they deserve.
+At Thomas J. Henry Law, our knowledgeable and experienced injury attorneys are backed by the legal and financial resources necessary to develop your case and put you in the best position possible for a desirable outcome.
 Our record of helping our clients achieve record-breaking verdicts, settlements, and judgments is a testament to the hard work, tenacity, and dedication of our team of lawyers.

 We utilize the best experts from across the country to assist in automobile accident cases.
 From accident reconstruction experts to doctors and surgeons, employing the right expert for your case can be critical in achieving a successful result.

 Thomas J. Henry Law works on a contingency fee basis meaning you do not pay us unless and until we win your case.

 In Texas, the legal standard for you to win your auto accident case is by a preponderance of the evidence.
 This means that you only need to prove that your version of the facts, damages, and fault is more likely correct than the defendants.